vinzens81/ari-controller/README.md

 ## Setup
 in order to bring up the showcase there is a docker-compose file starting the entire needed environment.
 The setup is quite complex.
-There is a Kafka setup as well as a persistent backend in pace to transport messages from ARI Proxy to Retel-Controller.
+There is a Kafka setup as well as a persistent backend in pace to transport messages from ARI Proxy to ARI-Controller.
 How this works is presented in a [Asterisk Astricon Talk](https://www.youtube.com/watch?v=vMCyuItMYxE).

 ### Startup